NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Select-Pixels-Compare-Spectral-Signatures/Select-Pixels-Compare-Spectral-Signatures.md

     # loop through each of the cells that we selected

     for(i in 1:length(c$cell)){
-    # extract Spectra from a single pixel
+    # extract spectral values from a single pixel
     aPixel <- h5read(h5_file,"/SJER/Reflectance/Reflectance_Data",
                      index=list(NULL,c$col[i],c$row[i]))